barryclark/jekyll-now/_posts/2023-12-03-Reinventing-The-Wheel-~-Bootloader-part-1.md

 ![]({{site.baseurl}}/images/wheel_bootloader_enablePE.PNG)

 NASM also lets us define structures.
 Here we define a minimal GDT that uses the flat segmentation model.
+First we must define a 16 byte null descriptor which is mandatory from the spec.
 You can see that we set we set the base to 0x0 and the limit to 0xfffff.
 Segment descriptors are quite unwieldy in the way they are implemented as the base and limits are not described contiguously.
 If you use NASM to describe these structures, make sure that bytes defined with db are 8bits in length other wise you will run into issues.
 I had this problem as I was trying to divide the separate fields onto their own lines.
 The code and data segment descriptors are the same except for a few type flags.

 ![]({{site.baseurl}}/images/wheel_bootloader_gdt.PNG)